Where to be Gay safely? Reports from LGBTQ+ communities worldwide

 We (Karl, Daan, and Sarah) love to travel and are eager to explore the world.
-During our trips, we also visit places that are rather off the beaten paths.
-That way, we get to understand the daily life situations of people who are very different from our lives in Western Europe.
-Especially LGBTQ+ people have to face difficulties regarding acceptance, knowledge, self-determination, and safety in their home countries.
-So, where is it safe to be gay, queer, and a member of the LGBTQ+ community?
+We also visit places somewhat off the beaten paths during our trips.
+That way, we learn to understand the daily life situations of people who are very different from our lives in Western Europe.
+However, LGBTQ+ people face difficulties regarding acceptance, knowledge, self-determination, and safety in their home countries.
+So, where is it safe to be gay, queer, and a member of the LGBTQ+ community safely?

-This is why we want to use Where to be Gay to share information about their situation, their rights as well as the struggle of local communities for lesbian, gay, trans, and queer people to achieve equality and acceptance in their countries.
+To answer the question of how safe a destination is for the queer community, want to use Where to be Gay to share information about their situation, their rights, and the struggle of local communities for lesbian, gay, trans, and queer people to achieve equality and acceptance in their countries.
 We want to support their fight, not only by attending Pride events, and we want them to be seen – by sharing their stories.
-We hope you will get all the information you need about what it is like to be gay and LGBTQ+ in countries off the beaten paths on Couple of Men and how you can support them from home and while traveling.
+We hope you will get all the information you need about what it is like to be gay and LGBTQ+ in countries off the beaten path on Couple of Men and how you can support them from home and while traveling.

-Why is ‘Where to be Gay’ so important?
+Why is our project ‘Where to be Gay safely’ so important?

 Even in some parts of Europe, the situation for the LGBTQ+ community keeps getting worse.
-For example, in Poland or Hungary where human rights are massively violated.
-Therefore, it is important for us to keep an eye on what is happening there and to give the local people well-deserved attention who are trying to improve the situation for LGBT.
-As we get to see these days, what fake news and misinformation can do, from our point of view it is even more crucial to inform our audience with reliable research what the situation in certain countries is really like currently.
+For example, in Poland or Hungary, human rights are massively violated.
+Therefore, we need to keep an eye on what is happening there and give the local people well-deserved attention who are trying to improve the situation for LGBT.
+As we get to see these days, what fake news and misinformation can do, it is even more crucial to inform our audience with reliable research what the situation in certain countries is really like currently.

-This is what we want to do with Where to be Gay –, however, we do not claim for our countries list to be complete – as much as we’d love it to be, it is quite impossible to achieve with such limited (hu)manpower.
-What counts for us is the conversation we are starting about sensitive topics with real people and to tell real stories beyond LGBTQ+ events like Pride.
+That’s what we want to do with Where to be Gay; however, we do not claim for our countries list to be complete – as much as we’d love it to be, it is pretty impossible to achieve with such limited (hu)manpower.
+What counts for us is the conversation we are starting about sensitive topics with real people and their real stories beyond LGBTQ+ events like Pride.

-What do we want to achieve with ‘Where to be Gay’?
+What do we want to achieve with ‘Where to be Gay safely’?

-We aim to draw attention to people all over the world that are fighting for LGBTQ+ rights and that are striving to support their local communities daily.
+We aim to draw attention to people worldwide fighting for LGBTQ+ rights and striving to support their local communities daily.
 Furthermore, we wish to provide LGBTQ+ travelers with crucial knowledge about their destination and the local situation of LGBT rights.
-Because in some parts of the world, being misinformed about what can be done and will be tolerated in public can be dangerous – and in the worst case fatal.
-This is why we are trying to cover as many local LGBTQ+ communities as possible – to make them visible, heard, and recognized.
+Because in some parts of the world, being misinformed about what can be done and will be tolerated in public is dangerous – and in the worst case even fatal.
+Just another reason why we are trying to cover as many local LGBTQ+ communities as possible – to make them visible, heard, and recognized.
 We are confident to contribute our part to help them improve their situation bit by bit.

-The list of countries covered in Where to be Gay very much depends on Sarah’s trips and therefore does not claim to be complete.
-However, we are trying to constantly update them as soon as possible.
+The list of countries covered in Where to be Gay safely depends on Sarah’s trips and therefore does not claim to be complete.
+However, we are trying to update them as soon as possible constantly.
 Next on our article list: Ukraine and the Baltic States.
-Do you want to know more about our gay couple travels and reports from LGBTQ+ communities around the world?
+Do you want to know more about our gay couple travels and reports from LGBTQ+ communities worldwide?
 Stay tuned on Facebook, Twitter, YouTube, Pinterest, and Instagram.
 See you again soon!

 Sarah is straight.
 Why does she do this?

 Injustice is still injustice, even if it only concerns others and not herself directly.
 As a journalist, Sarah is used to digging deep into new topics and situations that might not be part of her daily life.
-However, as LGBTQ+ rights are human rights, they are worth fighting for.
-Therefore we consider it even more important to have someone in our team, a straight ally if you will, who has the skills to research and write about topics the cares for and to inform and reach our audience as good as possible.
+However, as LGBTQ+ rights are human rights, they are worth fighting for, in our opinion.
+Therefore, we consider it even more important to have someone in our team, a straight ally if you will, who can research and write about topics they care for and inform and reach our audience as well as possible.
 Because knowledge is power. #facts

-Sarah likes to travel to, let’s called them unconventional destinations.
-Traveling as a single woman alone has its challenges already.
-But she takes it to the next level by meeting with local NGOs, activists for women and LGBTQ+ rights as well as getting to know the locals.
-After her adventures, she shares her experiences in exciting interviews, in-depth reports, and interesting analyzes.
-So far, she published insightful articles about Cambodia, Laos, Lebanon, Myanmar, Republic of Georgia, Russia, and Vietnam with many more countries to follow.
+Sarah likes to travel to, let us call them, unconventional destinations.
+Of course, traveling as a single woman alone has its challenges already.
+But she takes it to the next level by meeting with local NGOs, activists for women and LGBTQ+ rights, and getting to know the locals.
+After her adventures, she shares her experiences in exciting interviews, in-depth reports, and exciting analyzes.
+So far, she has published insightful articles about Cambodia, Laos, Lebanon, Myanmar, the Republic of Georgia, Russia, Ukraine, and Vietnam, with many more countries to follow.